Caballo Muerto: Description

 The estimated volume of material (stone and silty clay) used for the six Early Formative Caballo Muerto Complex mounds is about 510,000 cubic meters; construction took place over a period of about 500 years.

 Huaca Herederos

 Huaca Herederos Chica is a monumental site that is part of the Caballo Muerto Complex.
 This mound was excavated from 1970 to 1973, and is now partially destroyed.
 It represents a superposition of several phases of occupation and building over some 1000 years period—each phase separated by phases of abandonment.

 Some of the architectural elements here are similar to those of the Kotosh Religious Tradition at the highland sites of La Galgada (archaeological site) and Huaricoto as well as in the coastal Casma Valley.

-Huaca Herederos Chica was abandoned from 1200–400 CAL B.C. only to be reoccupied and rebuilt in the late Early Horizon (400–200 CAL B.C.).
+Huaca Herederos Chica was abandoned from 1200 to 400 CAL B.C. only to be reoccupied and rebuilt in the late Early Horizon (400–200 CAL B.C.).

 Huaca de los Reyes

 The most important and well studied in this area is the site of Huaca de los Reyes, showing a very complex structure with a "U-shaped" layout.
 It also includes overlapping platforms featuring access stairs, with plazas and hypostyle halls.
 The site includes friezes, as well as the giant heads constructed of clay representing characters with feline features, similar to Chavin style, yet preceding the Chavin chronologically.